Geometry and periods of $G_2$-moduli spaces: A period mapping

 The idea is the following.
 Note that $[\varphi]+[\Theta(\varphi)]$ spans $H^{(3)}_\varphi$, and if we restrict our attention to $\M_1$ it follows that the map $\varphi \D \in \M_1 \mapsto H^{(3)}_\varphi \in \mathbb{P}(H)$ is a Legendrian immersion for the contact system induced by $Q$ on $\mathbb{P}(H)$.
 This map takes values in the open subset $U \subset \mathbb{P}(H)$ defined by

-There is a homogeneous fibration $D \rightarrow U$ mapping $\flag \in D$ to $H^{(3)}$, and it turns out that this identifies $D$ with an open subset of the space of \emph{maximal integral elements} of the contact system over $U$.
-Moreover, the exterior differential system on $D$ corresponding to the transversality condition appears to be the restriction to $D$ of \emph{first prolongation} of the contact system.
+There is a homogeneous fibration $\Dom \rightarrow U$ mapping $\flag \in \Dom$ to $H^{(3)}$, and it turns out that this identifies $\Dom$ with an open subset of the space of \emph{maximal integral elements} of the contact system over $U$.
+Moreover, the exterior differential system on $\Dom$ corresponding to the transversality condition can be shown to be the restriction to $\Dom$ of the \emph{first prolongation} of the contact system.
 Below we sketch the proofs of the above claims.

 Let us consider coordinates $(w^0,\ldots,w^n,w_0,\ldots,w_n)$ on $H$ such that

 In homogeneous coordinates $[w^0 = 1:w^1:\cdots:w^n,w_0:\cdots:w_n]$ on $\mathbb{P}(H)$, the contact system is generated by the $1$-form